ahmad-masud/Quant-Market-Predictor/README.md

 ## Features
 - **Stock Price Prediction**: Predict future stock prices based on historical data.
+- **Stock Risk Volatility**: Measure how risky it is to purchase a stock.
 - **Data Visualization**: Plot historical stock price data for analysis.

 ## Installation